 International Student Matriculation

-International Students should have:
+International Students should have one of the following:

 - the international student matriculation equivalent to CAPE A level passes, such as College Advanced Placement science subjects, with scores between 3 and 5.